Why car dealer isn’t honoring internet price

 Yeah, me too.

-Even as a professional car buying concierge and a professional negotiator, I’m not sure why, but I still ask the question “So, are you saying that you are not honoring the internet price?”
+Even as a professional car buying concierge and a professional negotiator, I’m not sure why, but I still ask the question “So, are you saying that you are not honoring the internet price?” when I’m talking to a salesman.

 The question remains.
 Does a car dealership have to honor an online price especially when it’s a dealer ad?